RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 ### Compare Simulated and Observed Incidence

+==RZhao: I know that in the examples discussed in this section are mainly focus on incidence, but at the structure level I think use data instead of incidence is better for the title of the section, so the participants would not limit what they learned just to incidence.
+Also works better if they use the workshop material as a guideline for their own.==

+==RZhao: Adding another layer of sections might be better:==
+- ==Compare Simulated and Observed Data==
+	- ==Incorporating reporting probability ==
+	- ==Reporting delays==
+	- ==etc.==

 Now we are getting to the interesting stuff in this first `Exploration` section of the `Exploration-Parameterization-Inference-Stratification`
 methodology: using data (and other empirical information) and